 Susi is the co-founder of the Blue&Red Art project whose goal is to deepen the intercultural understanding and networking between China and Finland.

 In 2018-2020 Susi has had seven private art museum exhibitions: in TangBo Art Museum and X’ian Art Museum, China and in Salo Art Museum Veturitalli, Jyväskylä Art Museum, Joensuu Art Museum Onni, Finland, the Museum of Contemporary Art of Rome and in Rovaniemi Art Museum.

 Nanna Susi lived in Rome in 1999-2005.
 Nowadays she lives in the Kallio district of Helsinki.
 Kallio is also the location of her studio/art event room Nanna Susi Studio where she works.
-Part of the year Susi lives in her second home in Rome.
+Part of the year Susi lives and works at her second home in Rome.
 She has an Italian-Finnish son Raffaello who was born in 2004 and lives and studies in Helsinki.